 Business relationships are built through trust, openness, honesty, integrity, consistency and respect towards others.

 Sometimes, though, there may be differences of opinion, particularly when things don’t quite work out the way you intended when you took out the credit contract.
-We recognise communication is the key to solving these difficulties and the steps below will assist both of us quickly get our relationship back on track.
+We recognize communication is the key to solving these difficulties and the steps below will assist both of us quickly get our relationship back on track.

 Internal Dispute Resolution